The “Pay or Stay” Rule

 The Pay or Stay scenario has existed for many years, likely since the very beginning of the court system.
 As the name implies, if you can’t pay your fines and costs or bond, you stay in jail.
 It has been criticized by both conservative and liberal critics alike.
 Concerning fines and costs, one problem is that some courts allow a defendant time to pay, and some don’t, leading to an unfair system.
 Furthermore, more prominent defendants or defendants with talented attorneys by their side often were given breaks and given time to pay, making the system even more unfair.
 With regard to bonds, defendants who can’t post the bond are held in jail, sometimes for weeks, even if they are innocent and the charges are later dismissed.

 One example of Pay or Stay is as follows: Several years ago, a local district court judge was addressing a defendant about money he owed to the court.
 The Defendant claimed he didn’t have the money the judge had fined him.
 The defendant asked the judge, “Is it pay or stay?”
 The judge said, “Yes, sir.”
 The defendant could not come up with all of the money all at once, and the judge sent the defendant to jail.

-The defendant appealed and the higher court ruled that it was unconstitutional to jail someone without ascertaining the defendant’s ability to pay.
-In September 2016, the Michigan Supreme Court took matters into its own hands and announced the new rule that state courts are not allowed to jail a defendant without first determining the defendant’s ability to pay.
+The defendant appealed, and the higher court ruled that it was unconstitutional to jail someone without ascertaining the defendant’s ability to pay.
+In September 2016, the Michigan Supreme Court took matters into its own hands.
+It announced the new rule that state courts are not allowed to jail a defendant without first determining the defendant’s ability to pay.

 If it is illegal, why do judges still jail defendants who cannot pay fines and costs?